-The three-month progesterone vaginal ring (PVR) provides breastfeeding women with an effective, user-initiated contraceptive option.
+The three-month progesterone contraceptive vaginal ring (CVR) provides breastfeeding women with an effective, user-initiated contraceptive option.
 This study explores the opportunities for and barriers to the ring’s introduction in sub-Saharan Africa.

 For the first several months after childbirth, exclusive breastfeeding is an effective contraceptive option.
 But many women do not or are unable to exclusively breastfeed; and once a woman stops breastfeeding or begins supplementing her infant’s diet, or resumes menstruation, she is at risk of becoming pregnant.

 Breastfeeding women in sub-Saharan Africa who wish to delay another pregnancy have limited options for effective contraception.
-Council researchers are generating evidence to determine whether and how the progesterone vaginal ring (PVR) could be introduced into countries in sub-Saharan Africa.
-The PVR releases a continuous low dose of the natural hormone progesterone, which reinforces the inhibitory effect of breastfeeding on ovulation to delay the return of menstruation and therefore prevent pregnancy.
-Each PVR can be used continuously for three months, and rings can be used successively for up to one year as long as the woman is breastfeeding.
+Council researchers are generating evidence to determine whether and how the progesterone CVR could be introduced into countries in sub-Saharan Africa.
+The ring releases a continuous low dose of the natural hormone progesterone, which reinforces the inhibitory effect of breastfeeding on ovulation to delay the return of menstruation and therefore prevent pregnancy.
+Each ring can be used continuously for three months, and rings can be used successively for up to one year as long as the woman is breastfeeding.

-The PVR, developed by Council researchers and its partners, is approved and being used in several Latin American countries.
+The progesterone CVR, developed by Council researchers and its partners, is approved and being used in several Latin American countries.
 Clinical trials that preceded regulatory approval in Latin America have demonstrated that the ring:

 - Is safe for both the mother and baby

 - Does not affect a woman’s ability to produce breast milk

 - Is 98.5% effective if used correctly (for women who breastfeed at least four times a day)

 - Can be inserted and removed by the mother herself, reducing the need for involvement by skilled health care providers

 - Allows fertility to return shortly after a woman stops using the ring